mendix/docs/content/en/docs/appstore/modules/business-events.md

 The handler microflow attached to it triggers each event where you can build your business logic:
 {{< figure src="/attachments/appstore/modules/business-events/payload-event-entity-3.png" >}}

-## Migrating Business Event Apps to Studio Pro 9.24 and Above
+#### 5.1.4 Migrating Business Event Apps to Studio Pro 9.24 and Above {#migrate-two-way-be}

-You might want to upgrade your apps to Studio Pro 9.24 and above to enjoy the most recent business event behavior.
+Upgrade your apps to Studio Pro [9.24](/releasenotes/studio-pro/9.24/) and above to enjoy the most recent business event behavior.
 If you upgrade, the following happens:

-* Published business event service documents are converted to created business event services.
+* Published business event service documents are converted to created business event service documents.
-* The created service will be able to publish
+     * The created service document allows it to publish events.
+     * The other app's implementation will be to subscribe to events.
+* Consumed business event service documents are converted to documents that use a business events service.
+     * They will be able to subscribe to events.

-### 5.2 Creating a Service, and Sending/Receiving Business Events in Studio Pro 9.24
+### 5.2 Creating a Service, and Sending/Receiving Business Events in Studio Pro 9.24 {#two-way-be}